percona/everest-doc/docs/quickstart-guide/quick-install.md

 # Install Percona Everest using the Quickinstall script

+## Video tutorial

+Learn about installing Percona Everest via the Quick-Install script by checking the instructions under this topic or by following the video tutorial below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vxhNon-el9Q?si=8toRQZ-Z1-prU9vC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 As soon as you create a Kubernetes cluster on Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE), you can install Percona Everest.

 For more information, see the [Prerequisites](qs-prerequisites.md) section.
 {.power-number}

 ## Before you start

 Before running the commands in the **Installation** section, note that Everest will search for the kubeconfig file in the `~/.kube/config` path.
 If your file is located elsewhere, use the export command below to set the `KUBECONFIG` environment variable:

 ```sh
 export KUBECONFIG=~/.kube/config